ISSeminarGNNSOTA/ISS_Seminar_GNN_SOTA/README.md

 Supervisor:

-This repository will contain the necessary scripts and jupyter notebooks to reproduce our project proceedings
+This repository will contain the necessary scripts and jupyter notebooks to reproduce our project proceedings.
+To use the models and reproduce our results or modified ones you can easily call this Colab Notebook.
+Within this Notebook there is a already existing connection to this Github which increses usabiliy and reduces boarding time.

-# Intro

 -------------------------------------------------------------------------------------------

 ![image](https://github.com/ISSeminarGNNSOTA/ISS_Seminar_GNN_SOTA/assets/162732442/bf387468-62ab-4ebc-a892-901f0dcfe791)